Anthony-Tabet/mlops_project_EliasDargham_AnthonyTABET/README.md

 ## Dataset
 This project uses a publicly available dataset which can be found at the following link:
 [License Plate Dataset](https://universe.roboflow.com/roboflow-universe-projects/license-plate-recognition-rxg4e/dataset/4)
-Please ensure you comply with the dataset's usage policy before utilizing it for training or testing.
+Please ensure you comply with the dataset's usage policy before utilizing it for training or testing and export as YoloV8 dataset.

 ## Setup Instructions